Indicator

 Volume Analysis

-The number of shares/contracts traded, used to confirm price movements and identify potential reversals.
+Volume Analysis is the number of shares/contracts traded, used to confirm price movements and identify potential reversals.
+Learn what it measures, when to trust it, and how to avoid weak signals.

 Volume is the fuel behind price movements.
 Without volume, moves are suspect.
 With volume, they have conviction.